-- 274. LTAS on other assets is kept constant from the last maturity available of the market source onwards. - 275.
+- and otherwise equal to 115% of those yields.
+This operation is performed for financial and non-financial bonds and for all currencies. - 273.
+The long-term average spread is calculated for those dates where neither the basic risk-free rate term structures nor the corporate yields of the same currency17 are nil.
+The calculation is performed in the same manner than the long-term average spread on government bonds, i.e. assuming that the average spread over the period for which data is missing is not materially different from the average spread that can be calculated with available data. - 274.
+Having in mind the content of the market input data as described in section 12, the value of the 2 year LTAS is used also as value of the 1 year LTAS. - 275.
+LTAS on other assets is kept constant from the last maturity available of the market source onwards. - 276.
 For GBP non-financial bonds, credit quality step 1, the LTAS for maturities 4 to 9 years calculated before 1st January 2016 is obtained by linear interpolation of LTAS using 3 and 10 years maturities, because the history of the indices available in the range of 4 to 9 years does not allow a reliable calculation of those LTAS.
-From 1st January onwards, the new data to be used in the LTAS calculation is of better quality and one does not need to interpolate anymore. - 276.
+From 1st January onwards, the new data to be used in the LTAS calculation is of better quality and one does not need to interpolate anymore. - 277.
 As for UK government bonds, there are adjustment factors for the LTAS of corporate bonds denoted in pound sterling in order to take account of reliable data for the period before 1999.
-The adjustment factors are set out in Annex 14.H. - 277.
+The adjustment factors are set out in Annex 14.H. - 278.
 The LTAS of GBP and USD CQS 4 and 5 corporate bonds are calculated using the approach described in sub-section 10.C.4.
-For LTAS, that means that, first the spread of the GBP/USD basic risk-free term structures over the EUR basic risk-free term structure is calculated; second the average of the above calculation is performed for all relevant dates; third κ =0.5 is multiplied to this long-term average; fourth the result is added to the corresponding LTAS of the EUR. - 278.
+For LTAS, that means that, first the spread of the GBP/USD basic risk-free term structures over the EUR basic risk-free term structure is calculated; second the average of the above calculation is performed for all relevant dates; third κ =0.5 is multiplied to this long-term average; fourth the result is added to the corresponding LTAS of the EUR - 279.
 The LTAS of CQS 6 corporate bonds is equal to the LTAS of CQS 5 corporate bonds.